Approaches & Therapies 2

 Recognise and critically evaluate the client-therapist relationship and therapeutic techniques of Cognitive therapy

-Research and present academic theories and empirical research into original integrative and eclectic counselling and psychotherapy
+Research and present own therapeutic philosophy integrating theories of counselling and psychotherapy

 Teaching and Learning Strategy

 Your lectures will focus on the core theories and concepts for each of the topics in the curriculum content.

 Your video and discussion sessions will include a video showing of counselling in action followed by a discussion about the use of the approach and therapy by the therapist.

 - Literacy - Proficiency in reading and writing through a variety of media

 - Computer Literacy - Proficiency in using a varied range of computer software

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance